- Jobs & Internships

 Tikkun is a nonprofit publication whose survival depends on small but regular donations from readers and network members.
 Please help us stay afloat by joining the NSP or making a donation!
 Equally important: leave us a bequest (put us in your will—we will all die someday, and it often brings some comfort to know that the projects and ideas we care about will continue to live on after us).
 But don’t wait for your death to donate to Tikkun.
 We need your help now.

-We welcome your comments on any of the articles you read in the print magazine, in the online magazine, and on the Tikkun Daily blog—our contact information is listed here.
+We welcome your comments on any of the articles you read in the quarterly, in the magazine website, and on the Tikkun Daily blog—our contact information is listed here.

 While the volume of mail we get is too high to make it possible for us to respond to every communication we get, we do read everything, think about it, and in the case of people who identify themselves as current dues-paying members of NSP or subscribers to the magazine, we make an honest effort to respond!